isovector/certainty-by-construction/src/book/1-agda.lagda.md

     makeBird age name = makeAnimal bird age name
 ```

-Here, we've made a new `data` type at [1](Ann), enumerating possible sorts of
+Here, we've made a new `keyword:data` type at [1](Ann), enumerating possible sorts of
 animals one might have.
 At [2](Ann) we postulate the existence of some other
 types with suggestive names, in order to give our postulated function
-`makeAnimal` a suggestive type at [3](Ann).
+`def:makeAnimal` a suggestive type at [3](Ann).
 Finally, at [4](Ann) we specialize
-the `makeAnimal` function into `makeBird`, where we always decide the animal
+the `def:makeAnimal` function into `def:makeBird`, where we always decide the animal
 variety should be a `bird`.

 This doesn't yet exhibit the desirability of one-at-a-time functions we'd like
 to showcase.
-But we will note that `makeBird` is a function whose definition
+But we will note that `def:makeBird` is a function whose definition
 binds two arguments (`age` and `name`), and simply passes them off to
-`makeAnimal`.
+`def:makeAnimal`.
 If you were to drop a hole on the right side of this equation,
-you'd see that the type of the hole is `SpecificAnimal`.
+you'd see that the type of the hole is `type:SpecificAnimal`.
 By the law of equality,
-this means the left-hand side must also have type `SpecificAnimal`.
+this means the left-hand side must also have type `type:SpecificAnimal`.
 If we were
-to drop the `name` binding on the left side, the hole now has type `Name →
+to drop the `name` binding on the left side, the hole now has type `type:Name →
-SpecificAnimal`.
+type:SpecificAnimal`.
 Dropping now the `age` parameter too, we see the resulting hole
-now has type `Age → Name → SpecificAnimal`, exactly what we expect from the type
+now has type `type:Age → Name → SpecificAnimal`, exactly what we expect from the type
 definition.

 Are you ready for the cool part?
 If we insert the implicit parentheses into the
-type of `makeAnimal`, we get `AnimalVariety → (Age → (Name → SpecificAnimal))`;
+type of `def:makeAnimal`, we get `type:AnimalVariety → (Age → (Name → SpecificAnimal))`;
 a creative reading of which will suggest to us that we can fill the hole with
 less ceremony: